requiremind/requiremind.github.io/source/_posts/2015-01-03-memoization-speed-up-your-javascript-performance.md

 });
 ```

 As you can see the method `speedAlert` will be called many times.
-Imagine that inside this method there is a lot of computing going on (not just this basic terteniary computation :) ).
+Imagine that inside this method there is a lot of computing going on (not just this basic operation :) ).
 So everytime we call it, we're going to use a lot of CPU time.

 This is where `memoization` enter!
 Let's refactor the speedAlert method then.